-The investment in 48.3 million BAT shares decreased in value by € 110 million during the period under review.
-Of this, € 96 million was attributable to the decrease in value of the underlying BAT shares in sterling terms, together with a decrease of € 14 million due to the weakening of sterling against the euro during the period under review.
+The investment in 48.3 million BAT shares decreased in value by € 56 million during the period under review.
+Of this, € 21 million was attributable to the increase in value of the underlying BAT shares in sterling terms, offset by a decrease of € 77 million due to the weakening of sterling against the euro during the period under review.

-The investment in Pension Corporation decreased in value by € 532 million which includes a decrease of € 26 million in respect of the weakening of sterling against the euro in the period under review (refer to page 6 for a full description of the overall movement of Pension Corporation during the period).
+The investment in Pension Corporation decreased in value by € 551 million which includes a decrease of € 107 million in respect of the weakening of sterling against the euro in the period under review.

 The minority interest expense arises in respect of the minority partner’s share in the earnings of Reinet TCP Holdings Limited.